NSION/nscIotService-docker/Installation-nscIotService.md

 ./create-nsciotservice.sh
 ```
 Define number of video streams, 5 is recommended max number.
-As an example value is 2.
+Below as an example the stream source value is set 2.
 Both streams are using the same demo rtsp stream source

 ```text
 Number of video streams (^C to interrupt):